 This will result in two specific group of users that will participate in the same study.

-Adding screeners to participant groups
+Adding screeners to audiences

 In addition to demographic filters, you can also add screeners to each user group.